 Our LSAT course is a comprehensive course that provides thorough preparation for all areas of the LSAT exam.
 It focuses on exclusive test strategy and teaches students the most dynamic, effective and updated strategy and methods available.
 We have completely deconstructed the LSAT and our students learn to think like the testmakers.
 Students build their skills each week and increase their confidence level over the span of the course.
 Our LSAT course requires students to work hard and exhibit effort and diligence in their studies.

-Our LSAT course is an in-person, classroom based course offered nationwide in 20 cities in 10 states including the District of Columbia.
+Our LSAT course is an in-person, classroom based course offered in California only: Los Angeles, Sacramento, San Diego, and San Jose.
 Our convenient course schedules are uniform across the nation and all LSAT classes meet on the same dates and at the same times in every city.
 We have courses corresponding to all LSAT Exam Dates: February, June, October, and December.

 Sherwood LSAT Course Highlights: